 Version

-The version of the specification MUST be version 1.0 (default).
-The version attribute MUST either be absent (default value) or MUST specify the value “1.0”.
+The version of the DSS-Ext specification MUST be version 1.1 (default).
+The version attribute MUST either be absent (default value) or MUST specify the value “1.1”.

 Conditions

 A <saml:Conditions> element MUST be present.
-This element MUST NOT contain any information in addition to what is defined in section 3.1 of .
+This element MUST NOT contain any information in addition to what is defined in section 3.1 of DSS-Ext.

 Signer

 The <Signer> element MUST contain at least the SAML attributes that are necessary in order to uniquely identify the signer.
-The present attributes MUST match the attributes that are provided for this signer when authenticating the signer using the dentity rovider specified in the <IdentityProvider> element.
+The present attributes MUST match the attributes that are provided for this signer when authenticating the signer using the Identity Provider specified in the <IdentityProvider> element.

-The signature service MUST match all attribute values provided in the <Signer> element with SAML attributes provided for this signer subject in a valid assertion obtained from the specified dentity rovider.
+The Signing Service MUST match all attribute values provided in the <Signer> element with SAML attributes provided for this signer subject in a valid assertion obtained from the specified Identity Provider.

-If any of the attributes specified in the <Signer> element can’t be found or matched with a corresponding attribute value from an obtained assertion from the specified dentity rovider, the Signing Service MUST reject the sign request.
+If any of the attributes specified in the <Signer> element can’t be found or matched with a corresponding attribute value from an obtained assertion from the specified Identity Provider, the Signing Service MUST reject the sign request.

 IdentityProvider

-This element MUST be present, specifying the SAML EntityID of the dentity rovider that MUST be used to authenticate the signer.
-The Signature Service MUST NOT generate the requested signature unless the signer is successfully authenticated through this dentity provider.
+This element MUST be present, specifying the SAML EntityID of the Identity Provider that MUST be used to authenticate the signer.
+The Signing Service MUST NOT generate the requested signature unless the signer is successfully authenticated through this Identity Provider.

 Sign Requester